 Joseph W. Keefe is an attorney practicing law on Central Avenue in Lancaster.
 He is Vice Chair of the Commission and lives in the Village of Depew.
 He also serves on the Lancaster Town Planning Board and the Lancaster Rural Cemetery Board.
 He graduated from St. Mary's High School, Canisius College and University at Buffalo Law School.
 He has 2 children and 2 grandchildren.

-I have served on the HPC since 1988; 2008-2018, as Chair succeeding James S. Keysa, Founding Chair.
-My background is I am an architect, first registered (NY) in 1984 and currently practicing with a firm that specializes in historic preservation and adaptive reuse of older buildings.
-My involvement in local projects of note includes the current conversion of the Richardson Complex, the former State Mental Hospital, into the Hotel Henry Hotel and Conference Center; the Buffalo & Erie County Naval and Serviceman’s Museum at Erie Canal Harbor; exterior restoration work at ECC City Campus; and a soon to begin restoration of the McKinley Monument for the City of Buffalo.
-I also serve as a Trustee of the Hull House Foundation, a board that oversees the operation and stewardship of the Hull Family Home and Farmstead Museum (1810) in Lancaster, NY.
+Mike has served on the HPC since 1988; 2008-2018, as Chair succeeding James S. Keysa, Founding Chair.
+He is an architect, first registered (NY) in 1984 and currently practices with a firm that specializes in historic preservation and adaptive reuse of older buildings.
+His involvement in local projects of note includes the current conversion of the Richardson Complex, the former State Mental Hospital, into the Hotel Henry Hotel and Conference Center; the Buffalo & Erie County Naval and Serviceman’s Museum at Erie Canal Harbor; exterior restoration work at ECC City Campus; and the restoration of the McKinley Monument for the City of Buffalo.
+Mike also serves as a Trustee of the Hull House Foundation, a board that oversees the operation and stewardship of the Hull Family Home and Farmstead Museum (1810) in Lancaster, NY.